valory-xyz/dev-template/README.md

 - .env file with Python path updated to include packages directory

-To install the latest version of the open-AEA and development dependencies:
+To install the latest version of the open-autonomy and development dependencies:

 	  make new_env